 Wilderness in Wisconsin Dells is a big resort covering a large area.
 There are three main areas: Wilderness Hotel, Glacier Canyon, and Wilderness on the Lake.

 Glacier Canyon is attached to the main hotel via a skywalk, but it is a bit farther away from the indoor waterparks.
 Here, you still have typical hotel rooms available, but you also get options for multiple-room condos that sleep up to 16 people.
-These larger units may include kitchens, hot tubs, patios, and more.
+These larger units may include kitchens, private hot tubs, patios, and more.

 Check-in

-The standard check-in time is 4 pm, but you can get your wristbands for the waterparks as early as noon!
-There is an option to pay extra for early check-in.
-Right after check-in, you will be directed to the Wyndham desk for a coupon book.
+Right after check-in, you will be directed to the Wyndham desk to pick up a coupon book.
 The salesmen will pitch a great deal to you if you stay and listen to their long sales pitch.
-I don’t think these have good value and recommend you look into timeshares before you go so you don’t get pressured into a decision.
+I don’t think these have good value, and I recommend you look into timeshares before you go, so you don’t get pressured into a decision.
+They are very convincing.

 Room Keys and Wristbands